Preparation Time 10 Minutes Cook Time 35 Minutes Serves 6

 - 1 tbsp sundried tomato paste

 1. Start by heating the oil in a large saucepan until hot and then add the carrots, garlic, onion and peppers.
-Saute over a medium heat for around 5 minutes or until softened.
+Saute over medium heat for around 5 minutes or until softened.

 2. Add the cumin and chilli pepper and season well, cook for 2 minutes, then add the tomato paste and cook that for a further 2 minutes.